LandRegistry/land-registry-elements/README.md

 - Exclude image assets that are not referenced in the css to keep the build output clean
 - Write up results of user testing against any components where this has been carried out
 - Split out gov uk JS and include it into the core component with browserify?
+- Write a script for the jenkins build step...

 - Do I need to build the login form?